jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We turn sideways from the Deer-Star.
 Keep moving.
 Find fruit.
 Can't eat.
 Where are we.
 I want to go home.
 Keep moving.
 We find some fruit.
 Enough to keep going.
 Move.
 We keep moving.
 Thirst.
 Where is river.
 Water.
 Some water.
 We must share.
 Why must I share.

+"You are not the most sick."

+"You are not the most needed."

+I understand.

 We keep moving.
 Up the valley.
+Some water.
+Some green.
 More water.
 More green.
-More trees.
+Trees.
 Fruit.
 We find fruit.
 River.
 Deer.
 We smile to each other.
 It was good to keep going.

 Is this new home?